Advancing Subsurface Discovery and Geothermal Monitoring with an Agentic Artificial Intelligence Framework: Methods

 \paragraph{GAIA RAG system} Originally, RAG systems were designed to handle text data only \citep{lewis2020retrieval}.
 First, texts are tokenized and converted into vector representations using an embedding model.
 The vector representations are then stored in a vector database, which allows for efficient similarity search and retrieval.
 When a user submits a query, the query is also converted into a vector representation using the same embedding model.
 The vector database is then queried to find the most similar texts to the query based on their vector representations using a similarity metric (e.g., cosine similarity).
 The retrieved texts are then used as context for the LLM to generate a response.
 However, in geothermal field development, data comes in various formats, including text documents (research papers, reports, etc.), images (figures, maps, etc.), and tabular data (CSV files, spreadsheets, etc.).
 Therefore, we extend the traditional RAG system to handle multi-modal data by leveraging a multi-modal embedding model.
 For an efficient retrieval process, we store all the vector representations in a single vector database, along with their metadata to distinguish between different data types.

 For the internal knowledge base, we have collected over 5,000 papers and proceedings related to geothermal field development.
 Prior to embedding, we preprocess the documents by splitting them into smaller chunks of text (equivalent to 2,048 tokens) using Docling \citep{livathinos2025docling} to ensure that the embedding model can effectively capture the semantic meaning of each chunk.
-The chunked texts are then converted into vector representations using the embedding model and stored in a vector database (we use LanceDB, https://lancedb.github.io/lancedb/).
+The chunked texts are then converted into vector representations using the embedding model and stored in a vector database (we use LanceDB \footnote{ https://lancedb.github.io/lancedb/}).
 For images, we use the same embedding model to convert the images into vector representations, which are also stored in the vector database.
 For tabular data, we treat them as images and convert them into vector representations using the embedding model.
 Whenever the main agent needs to retrieve information from the knowledge base, it will query the vector database using the embedding model to find the most relevant chunks of text and images.
+We filter the retrieved contents with a reranker model to ensure that only the most relevant information is used for response generation.
 The retrieved chunks will then be used as context for the main agent to generate a response.
 In the future, we plan to extend the knowledge base to include more data sources, such as web search results and GDR data, to further enhance the agent's ability to retrieve relevant information.

+We tested the GAIA RAG system on a set of geothermal-related queries and found that it can effectively retrieve relevant information from the knowledge base and generate accurate and informative responses.
+Compared to its baseline model, GAIA Agent with RAG capabilities provides up to 3.1x improvement in the measured metrics.
+For more details on the evaluation of the GAIA RAG system, please refer to the Appendix \ref{sec:rag_benchmarks}.